 - A lay member of the West Midlands Therapeutics Review and Advisory Committee to recommend medications to commissioners in the region.

-- In addition, he regularly delivers training input to mental health staff, nurses and GP’s on suicide prevention and regularly speaks to parents who have lost young people to suicide.
+- Also, he regularly delivers training input to mental health staff, nurses and GPs on suicide prevention and regularly speaks to parents who have lost young people to suicide.

-- He currently works for Making Families Count and as a Church of England ordained vicar.
+- He currently works for Making Families Count and as an ordained assistant Anglican Priest in the Diocese of Lichfield.

-He is passionate about increasing awareness of young suicide, reducing stigma, and reducing the number of young people who take their own life each year.
+He is passionate about improving mental health services to young people, increasing awareness of young suicide, reducing stigma, and reducing the number of young people who take their own life each year.